NATO-Russia relations: the facts

 The countries in the region have played a significant role in NATO's operations in Afghanistan and Kosovo, providing training to the Afghan forces and helping to provide a safe and secure environment for all people in Kosovo.
 This is a direct contribution to stability in the broader Euro-Atlantic area.

-Fact: This idea has never been proposed, suggested or discussed within NATO.
+Fact: This is fiction.
+The idea has never been proposed, suggested or discussed within NATO.

 Fact: NATO agreed at the Wales Summit to offer Georgia a substantial package of assistance to strengthen Georgia's defence and interoperability capabilities with the Alliance.
 As agreed with Georgia, a training facility will be set up in Georgia to contribute to the training and interoperability of Georgian and Alliance personnel.